 Section 1: Business Overview

-In this section, summarize the following:
+In this section, identify the following:

-Define customer’s vision/strategy
+- Your customer’s vision/strategy

-Number of employees who work for your customer
+- Number of employees who work for your customer

 Section 2: Key Business Initiatives